Active galactic nucleus jet feedback in hydrostatic halos: Model and Simulation Setup

 To get the mass flux $\dot{M}$ we use

 For the model comparison, we use two different jet parameters

 for model~\simname{b} and

 for model~\simname{c}.
+The internal Mach number in the jet is between $3$ and $4.5$ at the injection scale, as detailed in Table~\ref{tab:sims}.
 The mass of each spawned particle $i$ is $m_i= 4.5\times10^2$~M$_\odot$ and $m_i= 4.5\times10^3$~M$_\odot$ for the two runs, respectively.\footnote{Note that the mass per jet resolution element in the simulations run with Gizmo is higher than for the Arepo simulations in order to ensure both are converged.}